goessoh/Georges_Essoh_Portfolio/README.md

 # [Predicting-medical-costs]()
-This project is a compendium of various Machine learning techniques: Regression and classification.
+This project is a compendium of various Machine learning techniques: Regression and classification to predict medical cost from an Insurance perspective.